jeffoconnorau/AGMPowerCLI/UsageExamples.md

 This command requires several inputs so first we explore how to get them.

-### Creating a single GCE Instance from VMware/System State Backup
+### Creating a single Compute Engine Instance Instance from VMware/System State Backup

 The best way to create the syntax for this command, at least for the first time you run it,  is to simply run the **New-AGMLibGCEConversion** command without any parameters.
 This starts what we called *guided mode* which will help you learn all the syntax to run the command.